vasiliykulakov/Lunch/README.md

 Enter a food and a location (autocompleted) into a text box, select the sort order, and click Search to find places in the area.
 The place search and location autocomplete is done via Google Maps APIs.

 ## Architecture Overview
 I wanted to try to be as reactive as possible in this project, but likely to a fault.
 Still, some areas could benefit from being more reactive, while in others it seems cumbersome.
+This was my first time using RxJava2.

 Presenters (via `@Inject`-constructors) and are injected into fragments/views.